TahsinZahir/TahsinZahir/README.md

 - 💞️ I’m looking to collaborate on projects related to frontend development, database management, or emerging technologies.
 - 📫 How to reach me "https://www.linkedin.com/in/tahsin-jabee-a21b69254"
 - 😄 Pronouns:she/her
-- ⚡ Fun fact: I once spent hours solving a bug, only to find out it was caused by a missing semicolon 😅
+- ⚡ Fun fact: ☕ **I’m not much of a morning talker** — I prefer some quiet time to get the day started.

 ![Profile Views](https://komarev.com/ghpvc/?username=TahsinZahir&color=blue)